Newstalk ZB: Promotions

 Newstalk ZB runs regular promotions for movie previews and local events.
 The network has sponsored a range of events – from Variety, the Children's Charity special children's parties and food bank events, through to musical tours from bands like The Feelers.
 Its on-air competitions include breakfast giveway campaigns like the ASB All I Want For Christmas contest.
 Over several years, Newstalk ZB has given funding and support to Auckland Philharmonia Orchestra, visiting international productions and local theatre companies.
 It also supports the work of the Westpac Rescue Helicopter service operated by the Auckland Rescue Helicopter Trust, primarily through advertising and awareness-raising.

 Notices and cancellations

 ZB stations have a long-running history of running notices for events and community groups.
 Cancellations for club and school sports events and recreation clubs have traditionally been broadcast every 30 minutes during breakfast in many markets.

 Website

 The Newstalk ZB website combines on-demand content with breaking news coverage.
 The network's Auckland, Wellington and Christchurch streams are all available on the iHeartRadio website and app.

+Reception

+In August 2024, The New Zealand Herald reported that Newstalk ZB's breakfast show's cumulative audience had increased from under 400,000 in early 2020 to 445,300 in 2024.
+Newstalk ZB had 277,900 listeners in Auckland, doubling public competitor Radio New Zealand's Morning Report's in that city.
+The Herald attributed the radio station's competitive edge over Radio NZ to the popularity of its breakfast hosts Mike Hosking and Paul Holmes.